Jean-005/Legal_and_Ethical_Standards_Lab/README.md

 BankingCorp may be potentially violating GDPR laws through :

-**Data Sharing:** They are giving access to customer data to a third-party company without clear consent from the customers.
+- **Data Sharing:** They are giving access to customer data to a third-party company without clear consent from the customers.
-**Automated Decision Making:** BankingCorp giving access to their systems to a third-party company to test an algorithm to target customers for marketing purposes without their explicit consent could be considered as automated decision-making, which is regulated under GDPR.
+- **Automated Decision Making:** BankingCorp giving access to their systems to a third-party company to test an algorithm to target customers for marketing purposes without their explicit consent could be considered as automated decision-making, which is regulated under GDPR.
-**Transparency** BankingCorp not informing customers about their partnership with the payday loan company and their use of customer data for marketing purposes could be seen as a lack of transparency - a key principle of GDPR.
+- **Transparency** BankingCorp not informing customers about their partnership with the payday loan company and their use of customer data for marketing purposes could be seen as a lack of transparency - a key principle of GDPR.
-**Purpose Limitation:** Using customer data for a purpose other than what it was originally collected for (e.g. sending marketing emails from the payday loan company) may not align with the principle of purpose limitation under GDPR.
+- **Purpose Limitation:** Using customer data for a purpose other than what it was originally collected for (e.g. sending marketing emails from the payday loan company) may not align with the principle of purpose limitation under GDPR.

 **What are the ethical concerns with the company's proposal?**

-**Targeting Vulnerable Customers:** Allowing a payday loan company to target customers who are struggling to pay their credit card debts raises ethical questions about taking advantage of vulnerable individuals in financial distress.
+- **Targeting Vulnerable Customers:** Allowing a payday loan company to target customers who are struggling to pay their credit card debts raises ethical questions about taking advantage of vulnerable individuals in financial distress.
 This could potentially lead to customers taking on high-interest loans that they may not be able to afford, worsening their financial situation.
-**Lack of Transparency:** The decision to not publicly announce the partnership and instead informing customers through changes in terms and conditions (which most never read) shows a lack of transparency.
+- **Lack of Transparency:** The decision to not publicly announce the partnership and instead informing customers through changes in terms and conditions (which most never read) shows a lack of transparency.
 Customers have a right to know how their data is being used and shared, especially when it involves sensitive financial information.

 **What could the company do to address these issues?**

-Obtain explicit consent from customers regarding data sharing, be transparent with customers about any data sharing agreements and partnerships e.g. as with this payday loan company, BankingCorp could anonymize customer data before sharing with the payday loan company to protect customer privacy, implement regular audits and monitoring processes to ensure compliance with GDPR regulations and ethical standards, and consider being more transparent about partnerships that involve customer data, especially if they could raise ethical concerns.
+Obtain explicit consent from customers regarding data sharing, be transparent with customers about any data sharing agreements and partnerships e.g. as with this payday loan company, BankingCorp could anonymise customer data before sharing it with the payday loan company to protect customer privacy, implement regular audits and monitoring processes to ensure compliance with GDPR regulations and ethical standards, and consider being more transparent about partnerships that involve customer data, especially if they could raise ethical concerns.

 ## Scenario 2
 *The new mobile game Treasure Hunters has been taking the country by storm.
 Players are shown an illustrated map and must find the hidden treasure by following clues and solving puzzles.
 The quicker a player finds the treasure the more points they score and they can compare their scores with their friends.
 Five new maps are added every day and each map can be completed in a few minutes, with the low time commitment making the game a huge hit with casual players.
 There are many players who would like more puzzles, though.*